ChaosMcChief/DRLND_p3_compet_collab/Report.md

 ## Code structure
 To start the environment and train/watch an agent, you'll just need to run the jupyter notebook `Tennis.ipynb`.
 Because previously trained model parameters are also included in this repository, you can skip the training section and directly watch an trained agents interact with the environment.

-The code is tested on the twenty-agent version of the reacher environment, although the code will also work -- without any changes -- with the single-agent version.

 Firstly all the hyperparameters for the d4pg-agent are stored in an own simple class `config`, which lies in the [`Config.py`](https://github.com/ChaosMcChief/DRLND_p3_compet_collab/blob/master/Config.py).
 An instance of the `config`-class has to be passed to the agent while instantiating the agent.

 The [`d4pg-agent.py`](https://github.com/ChaosMcChief/DRLND_p3_compet_collab/blob/master/d4pg_agent.py) contains the d4pg-like-agent alongside with the replay memory and an implementation of the Ornstein-Uhlenbeck random process to generate action-noise in order to explore the action-space.
 An explaination of this random process can be found on the [wikipedia-site](https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process)